Armenia Passport Photo Maker

 Download

-Export a single digital file for online use or a print-ready four-photo sheet for the passport division.
+Export a single digital file for online use or a print-ready sheet of matching copies for the passport division.

 Why Armenian passport photos get rejected